twse/bobsgame-fonts/Pixel Sans.md

 * Naruto Shippuden: Ninjutsu Zenkai!
 Cha-CRASH!
 * New Shikakui Atama o Maru Kusuru DS
 * New Super Mario Bros. – This font is used in the Japanese version only.
-* Ni no Kuni: Dominion of the Dark Djinn
+* Ni no Kuni: Dominion of the Dark Djinn – Not used in other games in the franchise (Wrath of the White Witch and Revenant Kingdom).
 * Nodame Cantabile
 * Nora and the Time Studio: The Witch of the Misty Forest
 * Okaeri!
 Chibi-Robo!
 Happy Richie Ōsōji
 * Ōran High School Host Club DS
 * Paws & Claws: Marine Rescue
 * Picross DS (from the Touch!
 Generations series)